secretstartups/handbook/career-development/index.html.md

 - Perform a [Talent Assessment](/handbook/people-group/performance-assessments-and-succession-planning/#talent-assessment-options) with the manager's manager to determine readiness for the role;
 - Gather 360 feedback via Culture Amp for the manager.

 Once the Interim Manager's first new hire has been at GitLab for 30 days, or other agreed success criteria has been met, the Interim Manager can submit a [promotion document](/handbook/people-group/promotions-transfers/#for-managers-requesting-a-promotion-or-compensation-change) to their manager.

-The goal of this process is to have a determination made by the interim manager's manager about the promotion to a permanent manager role after the agreed success criteria has been satisfied.
-Generally we aim to have the interim period not to exceed 4 months before turning into a fulltime role.
+For more details on logistics of ending an interim or acting period please refer to the [promotions and transfers page](/handbook/people-group/promotions-transfers/#interim-and-acting-roles).

 ## Roles